SIDN/ietf-epp-restful-json/src/draft-wullink-rpp-json.md

 ##  Login

-The Login request and response message are not used for REPP.
+The Login request and response message are not used for RPP.

 ##  Logout

-The Logout request and response message are not used for REPP.
+The Logout request and response message are not used for RPP.

 ## Check

-The Check request and responses messages are not used for REPP.
+The Check request and responses messages are not used for RPP.

 ## Info

-The Info request message is not used for REPP.
+The Info request message is not used for RPP.

 Example XML Domain Info response:
 ```xml